 I’ve written about this a few times before, but the language people use when it comes to mental health is so important that I could probably talk about it ad nauseam.
-There are a lot of words that get tossed around to describe who we are and what we experience, and in this post I’ll consider some of the issues around labelling and mental illness and whether certain words are helpful or harmful.
+A lot of words get tossed around to describe who we are and what we experience, and in this post I’ll consider some of the issues around labelling and mental illness and whether certain words are helpful or harmful.

 We all have multiple different role identities; this is a sociological concept that refers to identities that are defined around a certain role.
 Some of my role identities are daughter, sister, nurse, and person with depression.
 The weighting placed on the importance of these role identities varies greatly, both by individual and by context.

-Mental illness awareness campaigns will often say that we shouldn’t refer to people by an illness identity, e.g. he is a schizophrenic, because it doesn’t define who they are.
+Mental illness awareness campaigns will often say that we shouldn’t refer to people by an illness identity, e.g. he’s schizophrenic, because it doesn’t define who they are.
 I believe we all have the right to have control over our identities and those aspects of our identities by which we wish to be known and understood.
-I know bloggers who describe themselves as being bipolar, for example, and that is completely okay, but I don’t think that others should try to impose an illness identity upon us.
+I know bloggers who describe themselves as being bipolar, for example, and that’s completely okay; however, I don’t think that others should try to impose an illness identity upon us.

 Are we patients?
 Consumers?

-Then there is the question of what terminology to use to refer to those of us living with mental illness and our relationship with mental health services.
+Then there’s the question of what terminology to use to refer to the relationship between those of us with mental illness and mental health services.
 Consumer, psychiatric survivor, patient, client, person with lived experience… There are lots of terms floating around out there, and everyone seems to have a different preference.

-I don’t like consumer, because to me it sounds like an economic term, and one that is based on service use rather than personal experience (I dislike service user for a similar reason).
-While we are certainly survivors, the term psychiatric survivor seems to suggest a very antagonistic relationship with the mental health care system, and while that’s certainly the case sometimes, it doesn’t seem like a particularly productive way of defining ourselves.
+I don’t like consumer; to me, it sounds like an economic term.
+It’ also based on service use rather than personal experience (I dislike service user for a similar reason).
+While we’re certainly survivors, the term psychiatric survivor suggests a very antagonistic relationship with the mental health care system.
+That’s certainly the case sometimes, but it doesn’t seem like a particularly productive way of defining ourselves.

 I actually like the term patient in certain contexts.
-I know it’s fallen out of favour for the most part, but for me it comes back to the idea of role identities.
+I know it’s mostly fallen out of favour, but for me it comes back to the idea of role identities.
 I play the role of patient at certain times and in certain contexts, although it doesn’t define me as a person overall.
 As a nurse, I talk about my patients because I’m interacting with them as they are engaging in that role, not because I see patient as their defining identity.
 I often refer to myself online as a person living with mental illness.
 I know some people use the term “suffering” and others quite dislike it; I don’t have strong feelings either way.

 Mental health as a synonym for mental illness

-There are a lot of derogatory terms that relate to mental illness, including crazy, nutty/nutbar/nutjob, psycho, bonkers, insane, looney tunes, etc. I admit that I use these terms, but not to criticize people with mental illness.
-If a “normal” person was doing something bizarre (I could insert a Donald Trump reference here but I’ll restrain myself), I might say that person is “batshit fucking crazy”.
+There are plenty of derogatory terms that relate to mental illness, including crazy, nutty/nutbar/nutjob, psycho, bonkers, insane, looney tunes, etc. I admit that I use these terms, but not to criticize people with mental illness.
+If a “normal” person was doing something bizarre, I might say that person is “batshit fucking crazy”.

 Or sometimes I might use the word “crazy” as a good thing; for example, I really like helping patients who are highly psychotic, so I might express my preference as “the crazier the better”.
 I sometimes describe myself as crazy, and I recently saw another blogger write about being a fruit loop in a positive sense.